Machine Intelligence on the Edge: Interpretable Cardiac Pattern Localisation Using Reinforcement Learning: Results and Analysis

 \subsection{Visualizing the Robustness}

 This work focuses on R-peak detection in the Hearable setting, where a robust ECG R-peak detection method must handle prominent false artefact peaks and ECGs caused by varying patient physiology and recording devices.
-Figure~\ref{figvis}a shows the performance of SMF (SMF-SAC) for a noisy ear-ECG section, where false peaks had even greater prominence than the true R-peaks.
+Fig.~\ref{figvis}a shows the performance of SMF (SMF-SAC) for a noisy ear-ECG section, where false peaks had even greater prominence than the true R-peaks.
 Nevertheless, SMF localises all true R-peaks.
 The raw ear-ECG signal also exhibited a baseline drift (see the descending trend in Fig.~\ref{figvis}a), which was effectively removed by SMF.
-Figure~\ref{figvis}b shows the performance of SMF on an arrhythmia ECG section, with a large variance in R-R intervals.
+Fig.~\ref{figvis}b shows the performance of SMF on an arrhythmia ECG section, with a large variance in R-R intervals.
 The rule-based Pan-Tompkins method identified only 3 out of the 15 R-peaks, as its decision rule relies on historical R-R intervals.
 In contrast, SMF iteratively refined the signal to high quality, eliminating the need for decision rules based on historical R-R intervals.
-Figure~\ref{figvis}c shows the complete workflow of SMF on an arrhythmia ECG segment with inverted R-peaks caused by the misplacement of the recording ECG leads.
+Fig.~\ref{figvis}c shows the complete workflow of SMF on an arrhythmia ECG segment with inverted R-peaks caused by the misplacement of the recording ECG leads.
 Despite the inversions, SMF successfully localised the R-peaks by generating a series of MF templates with large negative deflections that aligned with the inverted R-peaks.
 The results also highlight the interpretability of SMF.
-Compared to the MF templates for healthy patients in Fig.~\ref{figsche}, which exhibited more prominent positive deflections, the templates for arrhythmia patients in Fig.~\ref{figvis}c featured more prominent negative deflections.
-These signal patterns encoded in SMF templates could be useful indicators for diagnosing cardiovascular diseases~\cite{libby2005pathophysiology}.
+Compared to the MF templates for healthy patients in Fig.~\ref{figsche}, which exhibited more prominent positive deflections, the templates for arrhythmia patients in Fig.~\ref{figvis}c featured more prominent negative deflections, which could serve as useful indicators for diagnosing cardiovascular anomalies~\cite{libby2005pathophysiology}.
+In Fig.~\ref{figfail}, we show a representative failure case of SMF, in which several transient high-amplitude noise artifacts generated a structured, QRS-like waveform that led to an incorrect detection.
+We note that such structured artifacts are rare in practice, and the same failure was also observed with the baseline methods for this segment.
+Practically, the example in Fig.~\ref{figfail} shows how the interpretability of SMF can serve as an indicator of the reliability of R-peak detections.
+In this example, the wider-than-usual peaks in the learned filters do not align well with plausible QRS-like patterns; accordingly, the corresponding detection results should be treated with caution.